DContento/Projects/README.md

 👋 Hi, I’m @DContento

-👀 I’m interested in data analytics with an emhpasis on econometrics 🌱 I’m currently learning about Natural language processing (NLP) 📫 Feel free to reach me at DavidFContento@gmail.com
+👀 I’m interested in data analytics with an emphasis on econometrics

+🌱 I’m currently learning about Natural language processing (NLP)

+📫 Feel free to reach me at DavidFContento@gmail.com

 # Projects